ricardo-ramos466/Local-AI-Server/README.md

 # Local-AI-Server
-Local AI server using LM Studio and Spring AI
+Local AI server using ollama and Spring AI as the accesspoint